isomerpages/moe-bukittimahpri/_department/ICT/Information  and Communication Technology ( ICT).md

 </tbody></table>

-Through this&nbsp;spiral approach,&nbsp;students&nbsp;progress from exploration to creation and innovation, with each level reinforcing and expanding their skills.
-By the end of&nbsp;Code&nbsp;the Future (CTF), learners are equipped with strong computational thinking abilities, creativity, and the confidence to navigate and shape an increasingly digital world.
+<p align="justify">Through this&nbsp;spiral approach,&nbsp;students&nbsp;progress from exploration to creation and innovation, with each level reinforcing and expanding their skills.
+By the end of&nbsp;Code&nbsp;the Future (CTF), learners are equipped with strong computational thinking abilities, creativity, and the confidence to navigate and shape an increasingly digital world.</p>

 <p></p>
 </td></tr><tr><td style="background-color: #f48470;"><strong><font color="ffffff">Enhanced Inquiry&nbsp;Based Learning&nbsp;Supported by&nbsp;Thinking Routine&nbsp;(E-IBLTR)</font></strong></td></tr>